Topological dynamics of kaleidoscopic groups: Preliminaries on topological dynamics

 If $Y$ is a uniform space, we will denote by $\Sam(Y)$ the \df{Samuel compactification} of $Y$, i.e., the Gelfand space of the algebra $\UCB(Y)$ of all uniformly continuous, bounded functions on $Y$.
 It is well-known and easy to see that for a metrizable uniform space $Y$, $\Sam(Y)$ is metrizable iff $Y$ is precompact and in that case, $\Sam(Y)$ is simply the completion of $Y$.
 The Samuel compactification has the following universal property: any uniformly continuous function $Y \to X$, with $X$ a compact Hausdorff space, extends (uniquely) to a continuous function $\Sam(Y) \to X$.

 Let $H \leq G$ be a closed subgroup of $G$.
 The homogeneous space $G/H$ carries a natural uniformity inherited from the right uniformity of $G$: a basis of entourages is given by sets of the form

 where $V$ varies over (a basis of) symmetric open neighborhoods of $1_G$.
 In the case where $G$ is non-archimedean, it is convenient to restrict to open subgroups $V \leq G$ because then the sets above are equivalence relations whose classes are the $(V, H)$-double cosets.
 We will say that $H$ is \df{co-precompact} in $G$ if the space $G/H$ is precompact in this uniformity or, equivalently, if for every open $V \ni 1_G$, there exists a finite set $F \sub G$ such that $VFH = G$; if $G$ is non-archimedean, this just means that the set $\set{VgH : g \in G}$ of double $(V, H)$-cosets is finite for every open $V \leq G$.
+In particular, a permutation group $\Gamma \acts M$ is oligomorphic if and only if it is co-precompact in $\Sym(M)$.
 We say that $H$ is \df{presyndetic} if for every open $V \ni 1_G$, there exists a finite set $F \sub G$ such that $FVH = G$.

 The Samuel compactification $\Sam(G/H)$ is always a $G$-flow.
 When $G$ is Polish, $\Sam(G/H)$ is metrizable iff $H$ is co-precompact and it is minimal iff $H$ is presyndetic (\cite{Zucker2021}*{Proposition~6.6}).
 Flows of the type $\Sam(G/H)$ appear naturally when one studies metrizable UMFs and UMFs with a comeager orbit.
 In the following fact, we collect the results that we will need.